tjoyner/ofvioletsandlicorice/chapter12.md

 "What relationship isn't?"
 Floriana answered.

 Eta Beta ignored the question, and leaned between the two passengers: "Look, Daniel's asking if she can drive a manual transmission, see, he's showing here the stick shift.
 [From this distance](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#dalontano), he'd like to tell her that he's glad she came, [that he had lost hope](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#chenoncisperava).
 He'd like to ask her how she is, but he's afraid asking such a direct question would irritate her.
-He points to the landscape, tells her about it, so she's not distracted."
+He points to the landscape, tells her about it so she's not distracted."

 They entered the tunnel, and when they emerged they were above Monte Carlo.
 Floriana slowed down, moving the car towards the guardrail, while Daniel was pointing towards the high-rises of the Principality.